-Only one of those interrogated admitted to any involvement with the captured documents, the Communist Party, guerrilles, or anything else that could be construed as incriminating.
-The one who did admit knowledge desired that he was involved in any way.
+Only one of those interrogated admitted to any involvement with the captured documents, the Communist Party, guerrillas, or anything else that could be construed as incriminating.
+The one who did admit knowledge demied that he was involved in any way.
 The Covernment of Guatemala wants to interrogate this person again at a later date.

-e.
-CIA Station in Mentevideo arranged for an interview between an Uruguayan malitary intelligence officer and a recent defector from the Montevideo Coban Embassy during which extensive information regarding Caban subversive activities was revealed.
-The Uruguayan officer prepared a report containing this data and presented it to the National Council of Government which has been slow to indicate concern over communist subversive activity in Uruguay.
-As a result of this report, the NCG has directed the Minister of Interior to appoint a special commission to study the problem of Communist subversion and to make recommendations as to what course of action should be taken by the Uruguayan Government.

-Should the Government wish to press for passage of
+c.
+CIA Station in Montevideo arranged for an interview between an Uruguayan malitary intelligence officer and a recent defector from the Montevideo Cuban Embassy during which extensive information regarding Cuban subversive activities was revealed.
+The Uruguayan officer prepared a report containing this data and presented it to the National Council of Covernment which has been slow to indicate concern over commist subversive activity in Uruguay.
+As a result of this report, the NCG has directed the Minister of Interior to appoint a special commission to study the problem of Commist subversion and to make recommendations as to what course of action should be taken by the Uruguayan Covernment.
+Should the Government wish to press for passage of stronger stronger anti-subversive legislation the Station has taken steps to prepare Uruguyan public opinion by planning simultaneous local press releases of the salient features of the defector report with similar press reporting in the United States where the defector will/be brought to light.